x3yborg-jpg/WeightWise/esp32-firebase-example.md

 4.  **Upload the code** to your ESP32.
 5.  **Open the Serial Monitor** at a baud rate of `115200` to see the log messages.

 The ESP32 will now push sensor data to the root of your Firebase Realtime Database every 5 seconds.
+The web app will automatically add a timestamp when it receives the data.